canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 WHERE Location = 'Colombia'
 ```

 This is the execution plan.
 Do you see any index recommendations?
-Nope.
+Nope!

-{% include image.html name="UsersFromColombia-NoRecommendation.png" alt="Users from Colombia with no index recommendation" caption="Execution plan of finding all users from Colombia" width="800px" %}
+{% include image.html name="UsersFromColombia-NoRecommendation.png" alt="Users from Colombia with no index recommendation" caption="Execution plan of finding all users from Colombia" width="500px" %}

 **If SQL Server has to scan the object, the actual execution plan won't show any index recommendations.**

 Now, let's change the query a bit.
-Let's find the first 1000 users from Colombia ordered by `Reputation` instead.
+Let's find the first 1,000 users from Colombia ordered by `Reputation` instead.

 ```sql
 SELECT TOP 1000 Id, DisplayName, Reputation, Location